Open scrollable table of contents

 SIRA will make a decision within 20 working days of receiving a valid formal access application and notify the applicant of the outcome.
 This time can be extended by 10 working days where the GIPA Act requires consultation with a third party or for the retrieval of records from archives, or a total of 15 working days if both circumstances apply.
 A request for an advance deposit may also extend the statutory time period.

+A formal access application can only be made for information held at the time the application is received.
 SIRA is required to consult with a third party in certain circumstances where an applicant requests information that includes:

 • personal information about another person